|

 -

-needs to conduct a rotor blade fatigue test, the normal signal
+A customer needs to conduct a rotor blade fatigue test, the normal signal

 is something like a sine waveform swing between 100 and 300